messi-yang/zossi-client/README.md

+# Next Boilerplate 2022

-This [Next.js](https://nextjs.org/) boilerplate allows you to kick off your new project with all necessary tools in a blink.
+This [Next.js](https://nextjs.org/) boilerplate 2022 allows you to kick off your new project with all necessary tools for building a large-scale client-side web app.

 ## Built-in Tools